bachelor-2014/report/v2/introduction.md

 ##Acknowledgements
-Several people have aided us during the course of the project, the help from whom we are thankful:
+Several people have aided us during the course of the project, the help from whom we are thankful for:

 - Lars Yndal has aided us in both finding out what hardware to buy in order to construct the EvoBot as well as in buying it
-- Cathrine Siri Zebbelin Gyrn has helped us finding a suitable Plexiglas plate for the robot, and by allowing us to use workshop of the IxD Lab at the IT University of Copenhagen to work on the hardware construction
+- Cathrine Siri Zebbelin Gyrn has helped us finding a suitable Plexiglas plate for the robot, and has allowed us to use workshop of the IxD Lab at the IT University of Copenhagen to work on the hardware construction
 - Andrés Faína Rodríguez-Vila and Farzad Nejatimoharrami have helped by answering our hardware related technical questions as well as by ordering hardware parts